-As we all fall into our usual routines for Winter quarter, jazz up your schedule and check out the sustainability events calendar!
-We've listed a few of the top options for this week below, and you can always check out our calendar for a comprehensive listing of events.
+Spring quarter is now in full swing!
+With Earth Day just around the corner, our sustainability events calendar is packed with new events.
+We've listed a few of the top options this week below, and you can always check out our calendar for a comprehensive listing of events.
 You can even subscribe to get weekly emails to keep up to date on all the sustainability events happening around UW!

 This has been a busy year for the UW EcoReps.
 To be honest, we’ve already done so much that it’s hard to boil it all down to a few paragraphs.
 As a new member and first time officer, I’ve learned a lot about sustainability from working with this group.
 EcoReps started off the year with only two members, and slowly grew to the 15 volunteers that represent us today.
 It’s been quite a journey, but one that was well worth the effort!
 So far we've focused on broadening our notion of sustainability, providing professional development...Read more